 Hi friends!
 I’ve been trying to come up with a good alternative to a traditional pumpkin pie for Thanksgiving.
 While I LOVE a good pumpkin pie, not everyone feels the same.
-I wanted to create a dessert that still looks and tastes like Fall and this cake really exceeded my expectations!
-The spice cake is moist and has all the warm flavors you’d expect from a Fall dessert.
+I wanted to create a dessert that still looks and tastes like fall and this cake really exceeded my expectations!
+The spice cake is moist and has all the warm flavors you’d expect from an autumn dessert.
 The frosting is incredibly creamy with a beautiful orange tint brought on by the addition of pumpkin.
 Together the combination of spices from the cake and sweetness from the frosting make an absolutely heavenly three tiered dessert!

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 To make the cake you’re going to combine all the dry ingredients; almond flour , baking soda, cinnamon, nutmeg, cloves etc into a large bowl.
 In a small bowl whisk together the melted coconut oil, eggs, honey, vanilla extract and full fat canned coconut milk.
 Make sure all your ingredients are at room temperature!
 Incorporate the wet ingredients into the dry and stir until just combined.
 If you over-mix you run the risk of your cake dipping in the middle while baking.
 I used three 6″ baking pans to bake my cake but you can also use one 9″ baking pan if you prefer to make a single layer cake.
 You’re going to bake until a toothpick inserted in the middle of your cake comes out clean.
 Almond flour has a tendency to brown very quickly while baking, if you notice this happening to your cakes, simply tent with aluminum foil.
 Allow your cakes to cool completely before frosting.